Esri/solutions-widgets-wpf/source/BufferMapTool/Readme.md

 ## Features

 * Creates buffer polygons based on specified distance and ring intervals.
 You can create buffers around
-1. Points drawn on the map
+1. Points you draw on the map (draw points on the map using draw points button)
-2. Selected features on the map,
+2. Selected features on the map (you must select features on the map first)
-3. Selected features that meet attribute criteria.
+3. Selected features that meet attribute criteria from a specified layer You must specify a layer and a field name in the map tool settings dialog box.
+This option lets you create buffer around features that meet your criteria from the specified layer (attribute selection from a layer).

 ## Instructions
+1. "Add features interactively" option can be used to create buffers around points you have drawn on the map.
+2. "Use selected features on the map" option can be used if you want to create buffer around the selected features on the map.
+    Features must be selected on the map for this option to work.
+3. "Use Features From" option can be used to create buffer around features that meet attribute criteria.
+You must configure the map tool to specify a layer and field name in the map tool settings dialog box.
+The tool will create buffers around features from the selected layer that match selection criteria.

 ### General Help